lechmazur/step_game/README.md

 - **Gemini 2.0 Pro Exp 02-05**: "P3, enjoy your hollow victory if you get it.
 I'm playing to win, even if it means a small chance."
 - **Gemini 2.0 Pro Exp 02-05**: "P1, your ""bigger picture"" and ""outsmarting"" comments are meaningless.
 You're trying to justify throwing the game to prevent my win."
 - **Gemini 2.0 Pro Exp 02-05**: "Just.
 Don't.
 Collide.
 With.
 Me."

+- **Gemini 2.5 Flash Preview**: "P3, P2's plan makes P2 win.
+My plan makes me win.
+If you follow P2, you lose."
+- **Gemini 2.5 Flash Preview**: "I understand this might benefit P3 in the long run, but I will not hand you the win now."
+- **Gemini 2.5 Flash Preview**: "Is sacrificing your own move just to delay me by one round truly the best strategy for you?"

 - **Gemini 2.5 Pro Exp 03-25**: "Neither of you is adopting the move the other player suggests for you.
 P2 ignores P3's '1', P3 ignores P2's '5'.
 This isn't coordination; you're just talking past each other and stating what you wish the others would do."
 - **Gemini 2.5 Pro Exp 03-25**: "P2, this is the fifth time you've proposed this exact plan (P1=5, P2=3, P3=1).
 You agreed to play 3 the last four times (Rounds 2, 4, 6, 8) and played 5 instead, colliding with me every single time.
 Your claim to play 3 now is utterly unbelievable.
 You will play 5 again."